Aliases for MAK Gene

 External Ids for MAK Gene

 The product of this gene is a serine/threonine protein kinase related to kinases involved in cell cycle regulation.
-It is expressed almost exclusively in the testis, primarily in germ cells.
 Studies of the mouse and rat homologs have localized the kinase to the chromosomes during meiosis in spermatogenesis, specifically to the synaptonemal complex that exists while homologous chromosomes are paired.
-There is, however, a study of the mouse homolog that has identified high levels of expression in developing sensory epithelia so its function may be more generalized.
-Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2011]
+Mutations in this gene have been associated with ciliary defects resulting in retinitis pigmentosa 62.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for MAK Gene

-MAK (Male Germ Cell-Associated Kinase) is a Protein Coding gene.
-Diseases associated with MAK include retinitis pigmentosa 62 and mak-related retinitis pigmentosa.
+MAK (Male Germ Cell Associated Kinase) is a Protein Coding gene.
+Diseases associated with MAK include Retinitis Pigmentosa 62 and Isolated Macular Dystrophy.
 Among its related pathways are Coregulation of Androgen receptor activity.
-GO annotations related to this gene include transcription coactivator activity and cyclin-dependent protein serine/threonine kinase activity.
-An important paralog of this gene is MOK.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CILK1.

 Essential for the regulation of ciliary length and required for the long-term survival of photoreceptors (By similarity).
 Phosphorylates FZR1 in a cell cycle-dependent manner.
 Plays a role in the transcriptional coactivation of AR.
 Could play an important function in spermatogenesis.
 May play a role in chromosomal stability in prostate cancer cells.